HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="correlation-of-good-lcp-and-preload.png",
-  caption="Correlation between good LCP score and number of rel='preload' hints", description="Scatter plot with trend lines showing the number of pages which have a good LCP score and the number of rel='preload' hints on that page.
+  caption='Correlation between good LCP score and number of `rel="preload"` hints', description='Scatter plot with trend lines showing the number of pages which have a good LCP score and the number of `rel="preload"` hints on that page.
 Pages with 0 preload hints have a 62% likelihood of having a good LCP score.
-Pages with 20 preload hints have a 38% likelihood of having a good LCP score.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1380182218&format=interactive", sheets_gid="2032682744", sql_file="correlation_cwv_preload.sql"
+Pages with 20 preload hints have a 38% likelihood of having a good LCP score.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1380182218&format=interactive", sheets_gid="2032682744", sql_file="correlation_cwv_preload.sql"